davidjgoss/cucumber-puppeteer-typescript-starter/README.md

 ## Why TypeScript?

-This starter designed for projects you know will eventually become pretty large.
+This starter is designed for projects you know will eventually become pretty large.
 And I would recommend [TypeScript](https://www.typescriptlang.org/) for _any_ medium-to-large sized JavaScript project because of all the safety and efficiency it brings.

+This starter makes use of Cucumber's `require-module` option to have TypeScript code compiled on the fly when you run, so you don't need to compile to JavaScript as a pre-step to running your tests.

 ## Todo

-- Hooks
 - Formatters
 - Attachments
-- World Parameters
 - Profiles